Concrete goose

 The concrete goose, also known as a porch goose or lawn goose, is a lawn ornament popular in the United States.
 Concrete geese reached the peak of their popularity in the 1980s, but are still common in the Midwestern United States.
 They experienced a revival in the 2020s.

 It is not uncommon for owners of concrete geese to dress them in costumes for seasonal holidays, to match the weather, or just as decoration.

+In the video game Untitled Goose Game, the player's goose character is challenged to impersonate a concrete goose.